Four Paws Quilting

 "Snug Up" the Fit

 The slot in the template is sized about 1/32" larger than the machine foot.
-This doesn't sound like much, but it may be more play than you'd prefer.
+That doesn't sound like much, but it may be more play than you'd prefer.
 A simple way to tighten the fit is to run a piece of Quilter's Tape along the entire inside edge.
 This tape is 1/4" wide masking tape, and is widely available at crafts and quilting stores.

 Line Tamer SID